 About UCSF Division of Hospital Medicine

 The Division of Hospital Medicine (DHM) is a national leader in clinical care, education, and research.
-Hospitalists care for inpatients on the general medicine service at UCSF Medical Center and Mt.
-Zion Medical Service, as well as on the general medical consult service, palliative care service, neurosurgery comanagement service, oncology hospitalist service, congestive heart failure hospitalist service, and procedure service.
+Hospitalists care for inpatients on the general medicine service at UCSF Medical Center, as well as on the medical consult service, palliative care service, neurosurgery comanagement service, oncology hospitalist service, congestive heart failure hospitalist service, procedure service, and nighttime medical service.
 In addition to their clinical work, the Division of Hospital Medicine focuses on excellence in teaching, research, and quality improvement.

 The Division has achieved a remarkable number of "firsts" in hospital medicine:

 - Coined the term hospitalist (in a 1996 article by Robert Wachter and Lee Goldman in the New England Journal of Medicine)

 - Published the first peer-reviewed paper on hospitalists' positive impact on clinical care in Annals of Internal Medicine

 - Hosted the first hospital medicine CME course in 1997; the course remains the nation's most popular and is now in its 15th year